 Keep your Drain Clean and Clear

 You can buy a simple bathtub drain cover for very little money, and those few dollars will save you a whole lot of hassle.
-Be sure to choose a bathtub drain cover that has a feature that will keep it in place so it can do its job, such as this one that’s weighted, or this one that has little suction cups on the bottom.
+Be sure to choose a bathtub drain cover that has a feature that will keep it in place so it can do its job and keep drains clog-free.

 Just spray your bathtub drain cover with Wet & Forget Shower once a week when you spray your shower, and it will stay soap scum-free and looking like new.